22 TIFF (.tif, .tiff) Images

 • Compression: Recommended (Uncompressed, LZW, Deflate, Packbits); Not recommended (JPEG, OldJPEG).
 If you see JPEG compression inside a TIFF, the data integrity for pixel-based analysis is compromised.

 • Color Space (Gray vs sRGB): Scientific microscopy data is typically Gray (intensity only).
-If a raw microscope file is sRGB, it may have been converted or screenshotted, potentially losing its dynamic range.
+If a raw microscope file is sRGB, it may have been converted or taken from a screenshot, potentially losing its dynamic range.

-• ImageJ / Fiji: The absolute standard open-source software for viewing and analyzing scientific TIFFs (microscopy, astronomy).
+• ImageJ / Fiji: Standard open-source software for viewing and analyzing scientific TIFFs (e.g. microscopy, astronomy).
 It handles multi-page stacks and high-bit-depth data that confuse standard viewers (Schindelin et al. 2012).

 • Bio-Formats: A library specifically designed to read proprietary life sciences image formats (e.g., .czi, .lif) and convert them to standard OME-TIFF (see the Bio-Formats documentation).